modular/modular/LLCL/docs/AsyncValue.md

 [std::future](https://en.cppreference.com/w/cpp/thread/future), except that
 `AsyncValue` does not let callers wait/block until the value becomes available.
-Instead, the caller enqueues a closure that uses the value with `AsyncValue::andThen`. `AsyncValue::emplace` will run any enqueued closures when the value becomes available.
+Instead, the caller enqueues a closure that uses the value with `AsyncValue::andThenSync`. `AsyncValue::emplace` will run any enqueued closures when the value becomes available.
 This approach is similar to [continuation passing](https://en.wikipedia.org/wiki/Continuation-passing_style).